• Skip to primary navigation

 Costs to rent a campervan in New Zealand

-The total costs for the van were 3060NZD, read more about renting a camper van in New Zealand here.
+The total cost for our campervan was 3060NZD, read more about renting a campervan in New Zealand here.

 How to save on campsites in New Zealand